meguia/IRma/README.md

+# IRMA (Impulse Response Measurement and Analysis)
-# acousticfield
+a.k.a. acousticfield
-Tools for soundscape / acoustic field / recording, processing and analysis
+Tools for acoustic field measurement and analysis based on the the Impulse Response

 ## Instalation with Anaconda (jun 2023)
 base: